1agentilperret/computerscience20/docs/_sources/Python/Overview/QuickOverview.rst.txt

 If you want the user to type something, you can use the ``input()`` function.
 Here are a couple examples:

 .. note:: ``input()`` will always return a string.
-You will need to convert it to an int or a float if you are expecting a number.
+You will need to convert it to an int or a float if you are expecting a nombre.

 .. activecode:: input_intro_1